Libera-Chat/libera-chat.github.io/content/_guides/helpers.md

 ### Typos and non-fluent language

-Don't draw attention to someone else's typos or pick on them for their use of abbreviations like 'u', unless they specifically request help with wording.
+Don't draw attention to someone else's typos or pick on them for their use of abbreviations like "u", unless they specifically request help with wording.
 They could be typing from a phone keyboard, be non-fluent in the language, or have some condition that affects their typing.